Ship carrying 120 catches fire off Philippines - KTVZ

 By Lizzy Yee, CNN

-Videos shared by the Philippines Coast Guard show flames rising from the rear of the MV Esperanza Star, with billows of black smoke.
+Videos shared by the Philippine Coast Guard showed flames rising from the rear of the MV Esperanza Star, with billows of black smoke.

-The coast guard said it has deployed its own vessels to fight the fire and rescue passengers.
+The coast guard told CNN all 120 passengers and crew were removed safely from the ship.
+It said the fire had been extinguished and no injuries were suffered.

-“The Philippine Coast Guard is conducting firefighting and rescue operations in response to a maritime incident involving a passenger-cargo vessel, MV Esperanza Star, that caught on fire in the vicinity waters off Panglao, Bohol, on June 18,” the organization wrote in a social media post.
+The ship was traveling between the Philippine islands of Siquijor and Bohol when the fire broke out, according to the coast guard.

-The ship was traveling between the Philippine islands of Siquijor and Bohol, according to the coast guard.
+In a statement on Facebook, the coast guard said its rescue ships would remain in the waters of Panglao, Bohol, to monitor the situation.

 The-CNN-Wire